 Users are an organizations greatest strength and sometimes, unfortunately, its greatest liability.
 While user education won’t stop a malicious insider, it will go a long way to preventing an inadvertent security breach by someone who got phished, or mis-used a public WiFi hotspot, or left files shared where they shouldn’t have.
-It can also give them the knowledge they need to recognize when someone else is doing something dicey, so they can say something.
+It can also give them the knowledge they need to recognize a potential insider threat when someone else is doing something dicey, so they can say something.
 Education turns into part of the solution, rather than their being part of the problem.

 8: Purge Dormant and Orphan Accounts

 How many idle accounts are in your directory?
 How many users who are no longer with the company are still in here?
 How many access groups for legacy teams, that haven’t met in years, are still in the system?
 How many users have permissions they inherited from a colleague, who inherited them from a colleague, for a project that no longer exists, but still gives access to sensitive data?
 These are all issues that should be addressed on a routine basis.

 Having valid credentials makes an attacker’s job much, much, easier.
 Whether they gleaned them from a phishing attack, a compromised third-party site, or stole them from a colleague’s desk doesn’t matter.
 Simple user ID and password combinations aren’t enough.
 Passwords require a good minimum complexity and should never be used in multiple locations.
 In any case, multi-factor-authentication (MFA) is a must.
 Even if an attacker gets the user ID and password, MFA can prevent them from using them.

 6: Control 3rd Party Access